neurodata/ndstore/_sources/api/data_api.txt

    :synopsis: Post a HDF5 file to the server

-   :param server_name: Server Name in OCP.
+   :param server_name: Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type server_name: string
-   :param token_name: Token Name in OCP.
+   :param token_name: Token Name in NeuroData.
    :type token_name: string
-   :param channel_name: Channel Name in OCP. *Optional*.
+   :param channel_name: Channel Name in NeuroData. *Optional*.
 If missing will use default channel for the token.
    :type channel_name: string
    :param resolution: Resolution for the data
    :type resolution: int